Georgian elections: high stakes as voters choose path in Europe

 “I don’t love Georgian Dream but I hate [opposition United] National Movement.
 At least we’ll be at Peace.”
 Another woman, Lali, aged 68, told the BBC that while the opposition may bring Europe closer, they will also bring war.

-The International for and Democracy criticized GD’s campaign for the election hours before polls opened.
+The Society for Fair Elections and criticized GD’s campaign for the election hours before polls opened.

-The report cited threats, intimidation and instances of voter ID cards being seized.
-It also pointed out -sponsored disinformation campaigns and domestic campaigns.
+The report cited , intimidation and instances of voter ID cards being seized.
+It also pointed out Russian-sponsored disinformation campaigns and domestic campaigns.

 The BBC spoke with Aleksandre in a village to the north-west of capital who said he was threatened by a local GD member that he would lose his job if he didn’t sign up to vote Georgian Dream.
 “I’m a little scared of his threats but what can i do?”